 Business networking events can help boost your business exponentially, but only if you learn how to make an impression.
 It might take a little practice, but you can get this down.

-You can rapidly grow into a brilliant networker and build your own powerful and authentic network with this Masterclass by Keith Ferrazzi, the world’s No. 1 networking coach who trains the world’s most successful and connected people.
+You can rapidly grow into a brilliant networker and build your own powerful and authentic network with this Free Authentic Networking Masterclass by Keith Ferrazzi, the world’s No. 1 networking coach who trains the world’s most successful and connected people.

-Building your business network is not hard when you know the art of local networking.
+Building your business network is not hard once you develop strong networking skills.
 These business networking basics will help you learn the art of effective professional networking.

 - How To Use Meetup.com To Promote A Local Business